psksvp/hsdsMe/README.md

 [Chapter 54 : The New Order](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-54)

 > Zhao Min and Zhang Wuji rode to the top of a hill.
 Kuangyin was in the sack on Zhao Min's back while Yulian was on Zhang Wuji's back.
 Both kids hugged their MinMin and Gege tight.
 On the hill, they saw a big dust cloud was blanketing about 20 Li away on the West side.
 Sound of thousand of horses galloping could be heard.
 Kuangyin pointed his finger at the dust cloud, he said using his cute voice, _"MinMinnnnn.."_ Zhao Min pulled his cute little hand to kiss, _"Kuangyin!
-MinMin will teach them, god does not punish innocent people."_ Then she looked at Zhang Wuji who looked back at her with a nod.
+MinMin will teach them, Heaven does not punish innocent people."_ Then she looked at Zhang Wuji who looked back at her with a nod.